 ACM-4458: Qubole allows you to choose spot block nodes for configuring autoscaling nodes.
 Beta, Via Support As Spot blocks run for a finite duration, you can configure them depending on the length of the queries/jobs that are expected to be run on the cluster.
 Spot blocks provide cost effectiveness compared to On-Demand nodes and they are more reliable when compared to the Spot nodes.

 The cluster UI allows you to choose multiple type of autoscaling worker nodes.
 Through the API, you can configure

 spot_block_settings.
 Cluster Restart Required

-The Spot block configuration for autoscaling worker nodes even when the master and minimum worker nodes are On-Demand nodes, is only supported on Hadoop 2 (Hive) clusters.
+The Spot block configuration for autoscaling worker nodes even when the coordinator and minimum worker nodes are On-Demand nodes, is only supported on Hadoop 2 (Hive) clusters.

 For more information, see the documentation.